Post updated June 27, 2018

 Have-Nots (The Poor, The Upcoming, and the Struggling)

 People who support the voices of the have-nots use the term too.
 Jared Bernstein in the Washington Post during the 2017 tax bill published an article titled, “Republican class warfare at its most egregious.”
 Despite agreeing with the substance of his article, labeling it class warfare meant that Democrat loyalists would lap it up and Republican loyalists would disregard it.
-Only extreme versions of the issue were allowed in a war of opinions.
+Only extreme versions of the issue are allowed in a war of opinions.

 Haves (The Establishment)